Parentification

 • relationship struggles

-Many adults continue caring for everyone else while quietly neglecting their own emotional needs.
+Many adults continue caring for others while quietly neglecting their own needs.
+Some people feel guilty even thinking about themselves.

 Losing Connection to Personal Needs